-Is your business still using a legacy CRM solution in 2020?
+Is your business stuck using a legacy CRM solution?

 It’s time to let it go.

-Even if your CRM’s adoption rates are still at acceptable levels, it’s time to move your business into 2020 with a top-of-the-line, cloud-based solution.
+Even if your CRM's adoption rates are still at acceptable levels, it’s time to move your business into the present with a modern CRM that runs in the cloud.

 Not only will it make the CRM easier to use for your employees, but you can also centralize your data and provide a better customer experience.